aeggydev/web-blog-old/src/routes/blog/aspnet-simple-jwt.md

 ---
 title: Simple API authentication in ASP.NET with JWTs
 date: 8.
 April 2022
-description: Here I explain how to set up JWT authentication in ASP.NET 6.
+description: How to set up JWT authentication in ASP.NET 6.
 ---

 Browsing for tutorials on adding authentication to a modern ASP.NET project, one would think it’d be a monumental task